quanterall/ElixirMaterials/chapters/04_conditional_expressions.md

 ```

 ### Where can guards be used?
-They can be used in variety of constructs.
-Such like `case`, `for`, `with` etc.
-You can used them in lambda functions as well.
+In addition to using them in named functions, guards can be used in anonymous function clauses, `case` and `with` constructs.

 Guards in a lambda function
 ```elixir